 What Do Investors Need to Know About Accounting and Taxation in Puerto Rico?

 Puerto Rico’s allure to investors lies in its strategic location, tax incentives, and skilled workforce.
 The island’s unique blend of business advantages and tropical charm makes it an attractive investment destination.
+However, accounting and taxation in Puerto Rico can be complicated; certain businesses and individuals in the U.S. territory must pay U.S. federal income taxes.

-In 2012, Puerto Rico enacted some tax incentives – commonly referred to as Act 20 and Act 22 – to attract more companies to the island.
+In 2012, the system of accounting and taxation in Puerto Rico added incentives – commonly referred to as Act 20 and Act 22 – to attract more companies to the island.
 Companies that sell goods or services overseas and qualify for the Act 20 incentive need only pay a 4-percent flat tax on income generated outside the island.
-As a personal incentive, investors who are residents of Puerto Rico can earn interest for capital gains and in many (but not all) cases, pay no taxes on that income

 How to become a resident to benefit from accounting and taxation in Puerto Rico?